jrenaud90/CyRK/README.md

 (same for all y's).
 - [Issue 3](https://github.com/jrenaud90/CyRK/issues/3): Right now the cython version only allows for complex-valued y-values.
-- [Issue 5](https://github.com/jrenaud90/CyRK/issues/5): The numba solver is worse than the pure python scipy solver at large timespans (high integration times).

 ## Citing CyRK

 It is great to see CyRK used in other software or in scientific studies.
 We ask that you cite back to CyRK's [GitHub](https://github.com/jrenaud90/CyRK) website so interested parties can learn about this package.

 Renaud, Joe P. (2022).
-CyRK - ODE Integrator Implemented in Cython and Numba (0.1.2).
+CyRK - ODE Integrator Implemented in Cython and Numba.
 Zenodo. https://doi.org/10.5281/zenodo.7093266

 In addition to citing CyRK, please consider citing SciPy and its references for the specific Runge-Kutta model that was used in your work.
 CyRK is largely an adaptation of SciPy's functionality.